MKLab-ITI/JGNN/tutorials/GraphClassification.md

 ## Parallelized training

-A final aspect to keep in mind for graph classification is that you can make use of JGNN's parallelization capabilities to calculate gradients across multiple threads.
+To speed up graph classification, you can make use of JGNN's parallelization capabilities to calculate gradients across multiple threads.
 Doing this for tasks like node classification holds little meanining, as the same propagation mechanism needs to be run on the same graph in parallel.
-But this process yields substantial speedup for *graph* classificaiton.
+But this process yields substantial speedup for the *graph* classificaiton problem we tackle in this tutorial.

 Parallelization can make use of JGNN's thread pooling to perform gradients, wait for the conclusion of submitted tasks, and then apply all gradient